-San Diego Superior Court Judge Gregory Pollack on July 12 ordered Hirsch to appear and to provide a sworn affidavit as to the whereabouts of co-founder and former CEO Eyal Ronen, who Puls’ Technologies’ counsel argued had moved to Israel less than two months before trial.
+San Diego Superior Court Judge Gregory Pollack on July 12 ordered Hirsch to appear for his deposition.
 The move comes after Puls Technologies in late June announced the appointment of new CEO Mitch Galbraith.

 Puls Technologies also shuffled its legal counsel after the ruling, making this the third AmLaw 200 firm to represent Puls during the pendency of the lawsuit.
 “It is rare that a corporate client like Puls Technologies switches lawyers during a case of this importance, but it is even more rare to switch twice,” Tauler said.